123456789_123456789_123456789_123456789_123456789_

 end

 Returns a parameter for the given key.
-If the key can’t be found, there are several options: With no other arguments, it will raise an ParameterMissing error; if a second argument is given, then that is returned (converted to an instance of Parameters if possible); if a block is given, then that will be run and its result returned.
+If the key can't be found, there are several options: With no other arguments, it will raise an ParameterMissing error; if a second argument is given, then that is returned (converted to an instance of Parameters if possible); if a block is given, the key is yielded to the block and its result returned.

 params = ActionController::Parameters.new(person: { name: "Francesco" })